MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-gcp-to-microsoft-cloud-app-security.md

 1. Verify that there is data flowing to the Security Command Center.

     > [!NOTE]
+    >
+    > - The instructions for connecting your GCP environment for security configuration follow [Google's recommendations](https://cloud.google.com/security-command-center/docs/how-to-notifications#enable-scc-api) for consuming security configuration recommendations.
+The integration leverages Google Security Command Center and will consume additional resources that might impact your billing.
-    > When you first enable Security Health Analytics, it may take several hours for data to be available.
+    > - When you first enable Security Health Analytics, it may take several hours for data to be available.

 ### Enable Security Command Center API